Defence Force Members

 Defence Members who have sustained an injury whilst undertaking operational service, peacekeeping service and other recognised service overseas are entitled to compensation as set out in the Veterans’ Entitlement Act 1986 (VEA).
 This Legislation provides for compensation to an injured Defence Member and/or widow.

-If you are injured or suffer a disease that was contracted during the relevant service you may be entitled to a claim for:
+If you are injured or suffer a disease that was contracted during the relevant service you may be entitled to claim for:

 - Medical expenses